ltaylanozgur/Facies-Classification/README.md

 <a id='section1'></a>
 ### Purpose of the study

-The ultimate goal of this  project is to improve the recommendations of artists.
-The jupyter notebook and pyton are used.
-The song recommendation system is also created using streamlit.
+The ultimate goal of this  project is to classify facies penetrated by oil and gas wells in the Panoma Gas Field in the southwest Kansas, USA.
+R programming language is used to implement seven supervised machine learning classifiers.

 <a id='section2'></a>
 ### Files